 Also, as the school grows, further Extra-curricular activities will be delivered alongside the curriculum to support and enrich the academic, physical, social, emotional, and psychological development of students.
 Some of these activities include regular educational field trips, sports competitions, and cultural days to celebrate the diversity of the student body.

-Extra-Curricular Activities Clubs are held every Thursday afternoon, and academic competitions such as the Spelling Bee Competition, Maths Competition, Quran Memorization Competition, and Science Fair are offered.
+Extra-Curricular Activities Clubs are held weekly, and academic competitions such as the Spelling Bee Competition, Maths Competition, Quran Memorization Competition, and Science Fair are offered.
 Other activities cater to students’ creative development such as Art Fair, Cooking Competitions, Junk Modelling, Sewing, Lego, Computing and Debate.
 A range of sports activities are also offered.

 All classrooms include computers and Interactive White Boards to "encourage creativity with the integration of technology so that the students internalize the concept of ‘thinking out of the box’".
 There are also tablets, e-Resources, Interactive Whiteboards, digital projectors, digital visualizers, ActiVotes and other interactive software and resources to enhance teaching and learning.
 However, the KHDA report noted insufficient technology resources.

 The usual common facilities are available including a library (described as small and under-resourced by KHDA inspectors in 2019 report), auditorium and indoor activity rooms, an ICT room and cafeteria.
 Outdoor sports facilities are available including, a Football field, Basketball court, multipurpose hall and a swimming pool.